TalEliyahu/LinkedIn-Unfollower/README.md

 1. If you are using chrome go the page that shows who you are following  https://www.linkedin.com/feed/following/
 2. Press F12 to see the console.
-3. Copy Paste this to console and see the magic happing.
+3. Copy Paste this to console:

 ```var buttons = $("button"),
 interval = setInterval(function(){